 Holden is a medium-sized town located in the state of Massachusetts.
 With a population of 19,905 people and four constituent neighborhoods, Holden is the 98th largest community in Massachusetts.

 Housing costs in Holden are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Holden is a decidedly white-collar town, with fully 87.79% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Holden is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Holden who work in management occupations (13.07%), office and administrative support (11.52%), and sales jobs (10.60%).
+Holden is a decidedly white-collar town, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Holden is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Holden who work in management occupations (14.24%), teaching (10.70%), and healthcare (8.97%).

 Also of interest is that Holden has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Holden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Holden residents report their race to be White, followed by Asian.
-Important ancestries of people in Holden include Italian, English, French, and Swedish.
+The greatest number of Holden residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Holden include Irish, Italian, English, French, and German.

 The most common language spoken in Holden is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Portuguese.